2021 World Rugby Sevens Series

 The 2021 World Rugby Sevens Series was the 22nd annual series of rugby sevens tournaments for national men's rugby sevens teams.
 The Sevens Series has been run by World Rugby since 1999.
-Due to impacts of the COVID-19 pandemic, only two tournaments were played in the 2021 series instead of the usual ten.
+Due to the impact of the COVID-19 pandemic, only two tournaments were played in the 2021 series instead of the usual ten.
 The number of teams participating was also reduced from sixteen to twelve at the tournaments, with many of the top teams from the previous series not taking part.

 The series was won by South Africa who won both tour events on their way to claiming their fourth World Series title.

 Teams

 The twelve national men's teams competing in the 2021 series were:

 Core teams qualified from the previous season and not competing in 2021 were: